Do I have to pay my student loans if I’m unemployed?

 If you have private student loans, the process of applying for deferment depends on your lender.
 Many will have instructions for applying on their websites or in your online account, although you’ll likely have to call your lender to find out your options.

-What happens if you don’t make your student loan payments?
+What happens if you don’t pay while you’re unemployed?

 If you’re a few days late on your student loan payment, your loans become delinquent, and they remain that way until you pay the past-due amount or change your payment plan.
-Eventually, your loans will officially go into default; this happens after 270 days of nonpayment for most federal student loans, and typically after 90 days of nonpayment for private loans.
+Eventually, if you make no payments, your loans will officially go into default; this happens after 270 days of nonpayment for most federal student loans, and typically after 90 days of nonpayment for private loans.

 In the short term, late payments mean getting hit with late fees.
 However, loan servicers will also report late payments and defaults to the credit bureaus, which means that your credit score will start to drop.